The Dhandho Investor – ‘Heads I win, Tails I don’t lose much’ – Book Review

 I won’t go into detail about these principles here, as it will kill the fun of reading the book.
 Nevertheless, you have already got the basic idea of this framework.

-What did I like about the Dhandho Investor?
+What did We like about the Dhandho Investor?